SMARTNET MOBILITY SECURITY +

 UK CLIMATE CHANGE ACT 2008 - EXAMPLE

 In the UK the Climate Change Act 2008 combined with other directives aims to phase out the selling of petrol and diesel cars and vans in Britain by 2032.
-There are no hard targets like the 2008 Act in any other country in the world at the moment (Feb 2020), but some are aiming at electrification by 2030.
-The reason other countries are not so committed is that they cannot see a way of doing it.
-Neither can the UK, they are at present asking for proposals, hoping for industry led responses against unrealistically low grants.
+There are no hard targets like the 2008 Act in any other country in the world at the moment (Feb 2020), but some in Europe are aiming at electrification by 2030, banning the sale of ICE vehicles.
+One of the reasons other countries may not be as committed, is that they do not have a way to achieve this technologically.

 DISRUPTIVE TECHNOLOGY & MARKET DYNAMICS

-Any solution is sure to be seen as disruptive technology on a grand scale, and as such the champions of the system will be swimming upstream against a tide of naysayers and political lobbyists working for oil companies and dyed in the wool petrol-heads in terms of hundreds of motor manufacturers.
+Any solution is sure to be seen as disruptive technology on a grand scale, and as such the champions of the system will be swimming upstream against a tide of naysayers and political lobbyists working for oil companies and dyed in the wool petrol-heads in terms of hundreds of motor manufacturers - only now grappling with electric motors hastily shoehorned into engine bays.
 We see this as a thankless task for any social entrepreneur with limited resources, no matter how excellent the technology, especially so where it will change the dynamics of the market.
+But auto makers will come to embrace the simplicity of the vehicles, so long as the complexity of the energy infrastructure is overcome for them.

 Production lines will have to switch from internal combustion engines to electric motors and petrol stations switch from liquid handling to solid energy storage and handling.
 They won't like it, because their present investments will be devalued instantly on the stock markets.
 Or at least that is how they will perceive it.

-This proposed system is one of those opportunities in the making.
+This proposed system is one of those opportunities in the making, to advance public and private transport.
 There are none so blind as those who will not see.
+We hope to clear the fog.

 RED FLAG STAGNATION - TECHNOLOGY ASSASSINATION